JinjiPang/STAT-bootstrap/README.md

 ## Nonparametric bootstrap methods for interval estimation of the area under the ROC curve for correlated diagnostic test data

 This repository is a repository about the extended information for paper in Preventive Veterinary Medicine "Nonparametric bootstrap methods for interval estimation of the area under the ROC curve for correlated diagnostic test data".
-It mainly contains code for real data analysis, three nonparametric bootstrap methods descriptions, and simulation studies.
+It mainly contains code for `calc_ci` function which can calculate 95% CI of AUC given a data, subject, and specified formula.

 ----------------------------------------

-## 1-Bootstrap functions
+## Appendix

 Here we described three nonparametric bootstrap methods, which are the traditional bootstrap, cluster bootstrap, and hierarchical bootstrap.

-## 2-Simulation

-Simulation analysis was demonstrated here. `Sim1data1` is the simulated dataset for simulation study 1 under parameters setting 1.
-We demonstrated how to performed the ROC analysis of `Sim1data1` by tho three bootstrap methods.
-Code was accommodated for both Mac OS and Windows/Linux systems.
+By combining these three functions, we created a single function `calc_ci` which can calculate 95 % CI of AUC using three bootstrap methods.

 ---------------------------------------------------------------